WaiwaiTAN/doi2pdf/README.md

 ---

 ## Notes & Caveats ⚠️
-- The current implementation provides a synchronous `start_sync` method; asynchronous behavior is a TODO.
+- The current implementation provides a synchronous `start_download_sync` method; asynchronous behavior is a TODO.
 - The first navigation allows 20s for interactive login (e.g., institution CAS); subsequent navigations wait for the page to reach `document.readyState == 'complete'` (configurable via `wait_time`).
 - Publisher-specific automation is implemented for ACS (clicks the PDF button).
 Add more branches in `process_dois` for other publishers.
 - Running Selenium requires a compatible Chrome/Chromedriver installed; you can run headless by setting `headless=True` in `Downloader`.